toaderflorin/whatisreal/_posts/2021-05-20-gauge-symmetry.markdown

 ![wave](/images/wave.gif)

-Of course, setting up an experiment that aims to detect whether the particle is there, will not find a spread, it will find a precise location,even thoughthe wavy part is still there -- and whenever we're dealing with waves we have *amplitudes* and *phases*, so physicists love to use complex numbers because of [Euler's formula](https://en.wikipedia.org/wiki/Euler%27s_formula).
+Of course, setting up an experiment that aims to detect whether the particle is there, will not find a spread, it will find a precise location, even thoughthe wavy part is still there -- and whenever we're dealing with waves we have *amplitudes* and *phases*, so physicists love to use complex numbers because of [Euler's formula](https://en.wikipedia.org/wiki/Euler%27s_formula).
 It also gives us the unit circle for complex numbers with an amplitude of 1.

 ![circle](/images/circle.png){:class="img-responsive"}